-First of all, we must remember that at elementary levels, speaking practice does not mean discussing complicated topics.
-We can establish that at this level, whenever students say anything, they practise speaking.
-So, we should give them as many opportunities to speak as possible.
+First of all, remember that at the lowest levels, speaking practice does not mean discussing complicated topics.
+We can establish that, at this level, whenever students say anything, they practise speaking.
+So, give them as many opportunities to speak as possible.
 Even if it’s only saying single sentences.

 # 1 Give stimulating material and prompts.

-It can be a photo that students can simply describe, or a series of questions to be answered.
+Elementary level students need some kind of stimulating material to help them talk.
+That way they don’t have to think so much about what to say, but how to say it.
+It can be a photo that students can simply describe or a series of questions to be answered.
 You can also present students with some simple topics, e.g. your family, house, work.
 Their task will be to say as much as they can on these topics.

 # 2 Present a model answer.